Kathmandu-Nagarkot Hike – 3 Days

 No problem at all because mostly, the lodges serve the vegetarian meals.
-We always recommend our clients to eat vegetarian meals to avoid the food poisoning, eating heavy meals and non- vegetarian meals at the high altitude is not really safe for the stomach.
+We always recommend our clients to eat vegetarian meals to avoid food poisoning, eating heavy meals and non- vegetarian meals during the trek is not really safe for the stomach.

 Bottled water is easily available at the lodges or teahouse you would stay in Chisapani, which you can buy at the cost of USD 1 to USD 2 per liter.

 If you are planning to drink normal water all the way during trek, purifying water with any sort of purification tablets or drop is must.
 You can bring your own purifier or can purchase it in Kathmandu.

 In the hotels at Kathmandu you will get attached bathroom facility and during the trek to Chisapani you will get common shower facility.